openairplay/AirPlayer/README.md

 # README #

-AirPlayer is a C# project for streaming photos and video to airplay devices.
+AirPlayer is a .NET project for streaming photos, video and music to airplay devices.

 AirPlayer is currently in alpha, and any help with development would be appreciated!